 Women's participation in the labour market can also be boosted through female entrepreneurship and participation in innovation.
 Although women make up more than half of the EU's population, only 34.4% self-employed people and 30% of start-up entrepreneurs in the EU are women.
 To change this, the Commission has integrated a gender perspective in the Industrial and SME strategy by investing in digital skills development in order to encourage women to create and lead businesses and develop targeted measures promoting the participation of women in innovation.
-This effort will complement ongoing work in the Europe-wide online platform WEgate through which the Commission facilitates the exchange of good practices and networking for female entrepreneurs.
+This effort will complement ongoing work in the Europewide online platform WEgate 121, through which the Commission facilitates the exchange of good practices and networking for female entrepreneurs.
 Furthermore, the European Innovation Council launched a pilot programme on women-led start-ups and innovative small and medium-sized enterprises in 2020.
-These measures have been further backed by a series of workshops on female entrepreneurship in all economic fields, organised by the Executive Agency for Small and Medium-sized Enterprises.
+122 These http://ftp.iza.org/dp13877.pdf.